Bank of Korea unexpectedly holds policy rate amid won slide

 The crash of Jeju Air flight 7C2216, which killed 179 people in the deadliest air disaster on South Korean soil, has also weighed on the economy.

-On top of that, the won's slide has been a major concern among policymakers.
+The won's slide has exacerbated matters to become a major concern among policymakers.
 In the final three months of 2024, the currency weakened 10.6 per cent against the dollar, the biggest quarterly drop since the third quarter of 2008.

 Local currency dealers said South Korea has been relying on smoothing operations in the onshore dollar-won market as well as the National Pension Service's currency hedging operations to support the won.